Tlr150130/Scala-Tweet-Sentiment-Analysis/README.md

 The application of sentiment analysis on tweet data is prevalent in algorithmic trading.
 However, whether sentiment analysis offers a significant competitive edge regarding asset trading is still up for debate.
 It would be advised to include other features to supplement the trading decision.

 ## Improvements
-The order of the words may prove to have significance on the sentiment of the phrase/tweet.
+The order of the words may have significance on the sentiment of the phrase/tweet.
 It would be beneficial to test different machine learning models such as a recurrent neural network or LSTM neural network.